Why are Setting Goals and Smart Objectives Important?

 The goals and objectives process is fairly straightforward, but it is generally accepted to be key to effective strategic management in any business or organization.
 Setting goals and objectives will need to be in place and communicated throughout the organization.

 Set smart goals for your business or department that are important for success.
 In our earlier example, the vision statement focuses on customer service, but it could be that another key to success is introducing new products.
 One goal should simply express that, i.e. “Introduce new products every year.”

-Goals should be set throughout the business: with high level goals set by top management, and then goals set within each department or segment: design, sales, customer service, production, shipping, and so on.
-Theses goals should align directly with, and ultimately lead to fulfilling, the high level goals.
+Goals are to be set throughout the business with high level goals set by top management, and then subordinate goals are cascaded down within each department or segment: design, sales, customer service, production, shipping, and so on.
+Theses goals should align directly with, and lead to fulfilling, the high level goals of the organization.
 Then goals can be set for groups or individuals within the department that align with and fulfill department goals.

 Departments and groups can develop additional goals outside of those that connect directly to higher level goals, but it is important to focus on what is important; you don’t want to overwhelm your team.
 The key, however, is to set goals that ultimately fulfill organizational goals.
 This is an important element in having different parts of an organization pulling together toward common purposes.